How to Make Ossobuco Like an Italian

 - Start by removing the skin of the lemon with your peeler.
 Be sure not to take off all the white beneath the rind.

-- Add 3-4 Tbsp of extra virgin olive oil to the blender, along with the lemon skin and parsley.
+- Add 3-4 tablespoons of extra virgin olive oil to the blender, along with the lemon skin and parsley.

 - Blend this together pushing down the mixture from the sides of the blender (as necessary) and blend again to make sure the lemon skin has broken down.